BYD Seal

 The BYD Seal (比亚迪海豹 (Bǐyàdí Hǎibào)) is a battery electric mid-size sedan produced by BYD Auto.
 It is the second car of BYD's "Ocean Series" after the smaller BYD Dolphin hatchback, and is built on BYD's e-Platform 3.0 and an 800-volt electrical platform.

-BYD also markets other models using the Seal nameplate, such as the Seal 07 DM-i, Seal 06 DM-i and Seal 05 DM-i plug-in hybrid sedans, Seal 06 EV electric sedan, Seal 06 GT electric hatchback and the Seal U SUV.
+BYD also markets other models using the Seal nameplate, such as the Seal 08 electric and plug-in hybrid full-size sedan, Seal 07 electric and plug-in hybrid sedans, Seal 06 DM-i and Seal 05 DM-i plug-in hybrid sedans, Seal 06 EV electric sedan, Seal 06 GT electric hatchback and the Seal U SUV.

 Overview

 The BYD Seal was announced in China in May 2022, with deliveries in August 2022.
 Its design was previewed as the BYD Ocean-X Concept in September 2021.
 As part of the "Ocean Series" line of products, the Seal adopts many ocean-inspired design features.
 The exterior design features low hood, pop-out door handles, and long taillamp unit.
 The dashboard air vents of the Seal have a wavy pattern.

 The battery of the Seal is structural, giving the unibody chassis higher torsional rigidity (40,500 Nm/deg compared with an industry average of around 25,000) and a lower floor compared to other electric cars.
 The Seal has a drag coefficient of just 0.219 C_{d}.
 BYD claims a 50:50 weight distribution between the front and the rear for the Performance AWD variant.

 The Seal is available with a rotatable 15.6-inch infotainment screen, 10.25-inch digital instrument panel, 12-speaker Dynaudio audio system, panoramic glass roof, quilted vegan leather upholstery, dual wireless smartphone chargers and heated and ventilated front seats.
 The Seal also has a 53-litre front trunk (frunk).
 Some models are equipped with Intelligent Torque Adaption Control (iTAC) system (a torque vectoring system) and adaptive dampers.